v1r3n/nxtdb/README.md

 # NXTDB
-NxtDB is a graph database implementation using RocksDB as storage engine
+NXTDB is a graph database implementation using RocksDB as storage engine

 # Goals
 1. Define types and interfaces